Economic history of the United States: 21st century

+Financialization

 Decline of labor unions

 Most unions in America are aligned with one of two larger umbrella organizations: the AFL–CIO created in 1955, and the Change to Win Federation which split from the AFL-CIO in 2005.
 Both advocate policies and legislation on behalf of workers in the United States and Canada, and take an active role in politics.
 The AFL–CIO is especially concerned with global trade issues.

 In 2010, the percentage of workers belonging to a union in the United States (or total labor union "density") was 11.4%, compared to 18.3% in Japan, 27.5% in Canada and 70% in Finland.

 The most prominent unions are among public sector employees such as teachers, police and other non-managerial or non-executive federal, state, county and municipal employees.
 Members of unions are disproportionately older, male and residents of the Northeast, the Midwest, and California.